-This is the fourth chapter of an ongoing series.
+This is Chapter 8 of an ongoing series.
 Other parts of the series are here:

 - Greenhouse Gas Theory

-- A) Actual Temperature Data (this article); B) Problems with the Surface Temperature Record
+- A) Actual Temperature Data; B) Problems with the Surface Temperature Record

 - Attribution of Past Warming: A) Arguments for it being Man-Made; B) Natural Attribution

 - A Low-Cost Insurance Policy

 In this chapter we are going to try to sum up where we are and return to our very first chapter, when I said that we would find something odd once we returned to the supposed global warming "consensus".